jfach/Optimum-TV-API/README.md

 ###Status: Functional, but still lots to do!

 This is a python wrapper for the (first!) unofficial Optimum App API documented by your truly.
+You can use this library if you are a Cablevision/Optimum customer.

 To get everything up and running, you first need to get your hands on a Device ID.
 # Device ID